duinomaker/HexoBlog/source/_posts/posts/secretary-problem.md

 license_lang: en
 ---

 “Imagine there are eight roses in your garden; you inspect them one-by-one randomly.
 Take the first three roses you encounter as sample and go on.
 Once you encounter a rose more beautiful than any of the first three roses, you pick it up and stop.
-How much is the chance that the one you picked up is the most beautiful one?”
+How likely is that the one you picked up is the most beautiful one?”

 <!-- more -->